 Acupuncture has been demonstrated in a number of studies to aid sleep and is one of the alternative therapies that we provide every week.

 Avoid caffeine 4-6 hours before bedtime.
-Caffeine is found in coffee, tea, soft drinks and chocolate.
-Consumption of herbal teas containing chamomile and lemon balm or hot milk drinks are helpful in promoting sleep.
+Caffeine is found in coffee, tea, soft drinks, and chocolate.
+Consumption of herbal teas containing chamomile and lemon balm or hot milk drinks is helpful in promoting sleep.

 - How to Access Rehab With Health Insurance

 For those experiencing existing mental health conditions in Ireland, there are private medical insurers who can help you cover treatment.
 As addiction experts, we know that receiving the appropriate care and support when you have a mental health disorder is pivotal to attaining long-lasting recovery.
 Below, we will go through the various health insurance options to help you understand your options when it comes to seeking private residential care for substance abuse.
 Please note that there is no guarantee that you can be covered for all addiction problems as policies are always assessed on a case-by-case basis.
 Find Out More

 - My Loved One Doesn’t Want Help, What Do I Do?

 You can’t force someone to go to rehab.
 At the end of the day, it needs to be their decision because they are the ones that need to be open to turning their lives around.
 There are ways in which you can encourage someone to enter treatment, one of these ways is via an intervention with a trained interventionist, who facilitates an honest discussion between family members and the addict.
 This is something Smarmore Castle can arrange – contact us today.

 - Which Drugs Does Smarmore Castle Detox From?

 - How Long Is the Treatment Programme?

 Our treatment programme starts at 4 weeks and is flexible in length, giving you the opportunity to extend for a longer period if you need it.